StephenMakenziWaweru/AirBnB_clone/web_static/README.md

  - `images/`: Images used in different parts of the html pages

 ## Example Usage
-- Run/ double click one of the html files using a browser.
+- Run/ double click or open one of the html files using a browser.
 <img src="images/ex_usage.png">

 ## Bugs